 Core Mechanic is a 2D action/puzzle platformer designed and coded entirely by myself.
 In this game, you play as a robot that can be equipped with various “cores”, which are fittingly Core Mechanic’s core mechanic.

 Art and audio assets were obtained via public domain and creative commons sources online.
 For a full list of credits, please view “credits.txt” in the primary folder of the game project, which is linked on this page.
-To play the game itself, install LÖVE2D and click the “playgame.bat” in the game’s project folder (or alternatively, drag the project folder onto the shortcut for the LÖVE application).
+To play the game itself, install LÖVE2D and click the “playgame.bat” in the main folder.